China's 2012 growth target at risk, property curbs hurt

 Condon expects two more interest rate cuts and two cuts in the RRR, both in the third quarter.
 Gao at China Essence has penciled in one more rate cut and 2-3 RRR cuts by the year-end.

-Still, some economists are skeptical about the effectiveness of policy easing, noting Chinese manufacturers are already facing overcapacity and are less likely to take out fresh loans.
+Still, some economists are sceptical about the effectiveness of policy easing, noting Chinese manufacturers are already facing overcapacity and are less likely to take out fresh loans.

 While May bank lending was stronger than expected, many of the new loans were believed to be linked to Beijing's move to fast-track infrastructure investment as opposed to a rebound in broader economic activity.